-- Mile Cross Primary and Catton Grove Primary are working together to develop The North Norwich Communication Hub, one of four Hubs in Norwich.
+Mile Cross Primary, Catton Grove Primary and Lionwood Infant and Nursery School are working together as The North Norwich Communication Hub, one of five Hubs in Norwich.
 We will provide training and support for other schools and offer more opportunities for families to get involved.

 - Try these strategies in the home.

 - Phone ‘Just One Number’ (0300 300 0123) for advice and support https://www.justonenorfolk.nhs.uk/salt